JonKing93/pfdf/docs/api/watershed.rst

         Calculates a stream segment network and returns the segments as a list of ``shapely.LineString``'' objects.
 These stream segments approximate the river beds in a drainage basin - they are not the full catchment basin.

         The stream segment network is determined using a :ref:`TauDEM-style <taudem-style>` D8 flow direction raster and a raster mask.
 The mask is used to indicate the pixels under consideration as stream segments.
 True pixels may possibly be assigned to a stream segment, False pixels will never be assigned to a stream segment.
 The mask typically screens out pixels with low flow accumulations, and may include other screenings - for example, to remove pixels in large bodies of water, or pixels below developed areas.

     .. dropdown:: Maximum length

         ::

             network(..., max_length)
+            network(..., max_length, units)

         Also specifies a maximum length for the segments in the network.
 Any segment longer than this length will be split into multiple pieces.
 The split pieces will all have the same length, which will be <= max_length.
-The units of max_length should be the base units of the coordinate reference system associated with the flow raster.
-In practice, this is often units of meters.
+By default, the command interprets the units of max_length as meters.
+Use the ``units`` option to specify max_length in different units instead.
+Unit options include: "base" (CRS/Transform base unit), "meters" (default), "kilometers", "feet", and "miles".
+Note that the meters/kilometers/feet/miles options all require the flow raster to have a CRS.
+The ``units="base"`` option relaxes this requirement.

     .. dropdown:: Disable flow validation